bschreck/deep.sh/CONTRIBUTING.rst

 Making Your First Change
 ========================

-.. note:: xonsh requires at least `pip 24.0` for `pyproject.toml` support.
+.. note:: deepsh requires at least `pip 24.0` for `pyproject.toml` support.
 You can upgrade old versions using `pip install -U pip`.

-First, install xonsh from source and open a xonsh shell in your favorite terminal application.
+First, install deepsh from source and open a deepsh shell in your favorite terminal application.
 See installation instructions for details, but it is recommended to do an 'editable' install via `pip'